harsifatsingh/Sudoku-Solver-Parallel/README.md

 Distributed under the **MIT License**.
 See [LICENSE](LICENSE) for details.

-Crafted with 💡 by \[Your Name] • Let’s solve the unsolvable!
+Crafted with 💡 by \Harsifat Singh • Let’s solve the unsolvable!